 However, for other foreign companies and expatriate entrepreneurs, operating a business on the Dubai mainland provides the ability for direct trade with the local economy, as well as many other advantages.

-While there are many tips for planning a business in either location, let’s take a look at setting up a business on the Dubai mainland.
+While there are many tips for planning business in either location, let’s take a look at how to set up a business in UAE mainland.

 #1 TIP: PICKING AN APPROPRIATE NAME